 Firework cupcakes are definitely what you need to make your Bonfire night extra delicious.
-These sparkling firework cakes are easier to make than they look, and you can definitely enlist your little ones to give you some help in the kitchen.
-You’ll need around 40 mins to prep these lovely cakes, plus another half an hour to cook them, so they will take you around 1h and 10 mins to make from scratch.
-This recipe makes 12 Firework cupcakes, so you’ll have enough to feed family or friends who are coming round for a little Bonfire celebration.
+These sparkling Bonfire night cupcakes are easier to make than they look, and you can definitely enlist your little ones to give you some help in the kitchen.
+You'll need around 40 mins to prep these lovely cakes, plus another half an hour to cook them, so they will take you around 1h and 10 mins to make from scratch.
+This recipe makes 12 Firework cupcakes, so you'll have enough to feed family or friends who are coming round for a little Bonfire celebration.
 These yummy Bonfire night cupcakes are sure to make your Bonfire Night celebrations go with a bang!

 - 1 x basic cupcake mixture recipe